And now, to my favorite subject: health and wellness.

 But on the serious: Health isn’t just about food and movement.
 Whether you’re carrying too much anger, obsessing over the ‘noise’, or trying really hard not to let it get to you—it all keeps you in fight-or-flight.
 And that’s not great for your cellular health.

-After watching go research, then verify, dig deeper — and then act.
+So in other words, watch my quality content, produced for current brain wiring, then after watching go research, then verify, dig deeper — and then act.

 Boost your mood, sharpen your focus, and sleep better—all with just a few minutes of morning sunlight.